bitcointranscripts/bitcointranscripts/bitcoin-explained/the-block-1-983-702-problem.md

 Probably right.
 That would have been very unlucky as well.
-Like, you've got to have an exact re-orc exactly on that block where this exact block happened.
+Like, you've got to have an exact re-org exactly on that block where this exact block happened.

 Sjors Provoost: 00:14:07